-Make sure you have detailed instructions in place with this living will for when you are no longer able to make decisions for yourself.
-This advance decision covers circumstances in which you might not want to be kept alive artificially and allows you to set out specific instructions for medical treatment you would and would not like to receive.
-Use this living will only if you have discussed the matter with your GP and your family.
+Make sure you have detailed instructions in place with this Living Will, if you are based in England and Wales, or this Advance Directive, if you are based in Scotland, for when you are no longer able to make decisions for yourself.
+This Living Will/Advance Directive covers circumstances in which you might not want to be kept alive artificially and allows you to set out specific instructions for medical treatment you would and would not like to receive.
+Use this Living Will/Advance Directive only if you have discussed the matter with your GP and your family.

 - if you are of sound mind now and want set out directions for how you will be cared for in the future if you lose capacity and cannot make decisions for yourself